 Westminster pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Westminster is medium; grass is medium.
-Tomorrow (26 June 2026) levels are similar - grass increasing, willow at low levels.
-Over the following five days grass and willow will decrease.
+Today (16 July) pollen in Westminster is low; cypress, grass, and ragweed are low.
+Tomorrow (17 July 2026) levels are similar - grass remains low, ragweed remains low.
+Over the following five days cypress, grass, and ragweed will increase.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app